The customer and developer services measures of experience: C-MeX and D-MeX

 D-MeX comprises a qualitative element which is a survey of developer services customers who have recently completed a transaction with their water company and a quantitative element which measures performance against a set of Water UK developer services level of service metrics.

-We confirmed our final policy decisions for C-MeX and D-MeX in our PR19 final determinations, published in December 2019 – see ‘Customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) policy appendix’.
+We confirmed our final policy decisions for C-MeX and D-MeX in the PR19 final determinations, published in December 2019 – see ‘Customer measure of experience (C-MeX) and developer services measure of experience (D-MeX) policy appendix’.
 As part of PR19, the 17 largest water companies have common performance commitments for C-MeX and D-MeX, which are set out in each company’s outcomes performance commitment appendix.

 Shadow year policy documents